Yvette Higgins

-Yvette Donna Higgins OAM (born 5 January 1978 in Sydney) is an Australian water polo player from the gold medal squad of the 2000 Summer Olympics.
+Yvette Donna Higgins OAM (born 5 January 1978) is an Australian water polo player from the gold medal squad of the 2000 Summer Olympics.
 Higgins scored the winning goal during the gold medal game with 1.3 seconds left on the clock.

 She played in Italy from 2000 to 2002, before retiring from competition.
-Since 2002 she has been the coach of the Sydney University first grade women's team.
+Since 2002, she has been the coach of the Sydney Uni Water Polo Club first grade women's team.